Wambuguu/The-Kickoff/README.md

 - JavaScript: Adds interactivity and dynamic behavior.

 ## Contributing
-We welcome contributions to this project!
+I welcome contributions to this project!
 Feel free to fork the repository and submit pull requests with improvements or additional features.